MJAriasS/github-practice-assignment/README.md

 Organization: As a member of a young research lab, I am interested in finding ways to build our database and to craft protocols and practices that will allows us to keep track of projects, ideas, and workflows.
 I also like that it lets me do version control and keep a log of the changes I make and the reasons.
 ### Making a change to a file in testing branch of repository
 I am adding this info from the testing branch in the Github browser.
 I'm a bit confused about the alerts that one branch is x commits ahead or behind the main branch-- I assume those resolve with the pull requests and merging?
+### Collaboration
+Robert Ernst has access to repo if he wants to make a change here